Master of Arts in Teaching Mathematics

 Overview and Contact Information

-The Master of Arts in Teaching Mathematics program is designed for K-8 teachers and math coaches looking to strengthen their mathematical content and pedagogical knowledge, enhance their skills in mathematics teacher leadership, and develop their professional credentials and expertise to make a difference in the field of mathematics education.
-This 32-credit program is structured around educators’ schedules so they can balance work, family, and life responsibilities while pursuing a graduate degree.
+The Master of Arts in Teaching Mathematics program is designed for K-8 teachers, interventionists, and math coaches looking to strengthen their mathematical content and pedagogical knowledge and enhance their skills in mathematics teacher leadership while developing their professional credentials and expertise to make a difference in the field of mathematics education.
+This 36-credit program is structured around educators’ schedules so they can balance work, family, and life responsibilities while pursuing a graduate degree.
 Students can attend the week-long summer courses on campus or participate online through our dynamic hybrid learning format.
 The academic year courses are conducted online.

 Upon successful completion of the program, students are awarded the Master of Arts in Teaching (M.A.T.) degree.